andrewosh/easy-redux-fsm/README.md

+# easy-redux-fsm
+> Specify action creators as a state/transition graph

-## easy-redux-fsm
+## Overview
-Defining complex key bindings involves lots of annoying state/transition management that can quickly become unwieldy.
-It's nice to define states and transition functions as a graph, in one place, but there doesn't seem to be a simple way to do that out-of -the-box with Redux.
+Defining complex key bindings involves lots of annoying state/transition management that can quickly become unwieldy in Redux.
+It's nice to define states and transition functions as a graph, in one place, but there doesn't seem to be a simple way to do that out-of-the-box.

-This package lets you split up large FSMs into smaller subcomponents, and define state transitions as reducers over your global state.
+This package lets you split up large FSMs into smaller subcomponents, and define state transitions as action creators.

 Best shown with an example...